rundeckpro/training-service-oriented/README.md

 * app2-tomcat1: http://192.168.50.12:18080/simple/
 * app2-tomcat2: http://192.168.50.12:28080/simple/

-You can ssh to any of these boxes using `vagrant ssh {box}`.
+You can ssh to any of these boxes using "vagrant ssh _{box}_".
-For example, to login to b2d box, do:
+For example, to login to b2d box do:

     vagrant ssh b2d